 Sample Rate

-If the computer is operating as wordclock master, you can change the sampling frequency here.
-This field also indicates (but does not allow you to change) the sampling frequency of a computer operating as wordclock slave, or the sampling frequency of other mLAN devices.
+If the selected node is operating as wordclock master, you can change the sampling frequency here.
+If the selected node is operating as wordclock slave, this field indicates (but does not allow you to change) the current sampling frequency.